mre/endler.dev/content/2018/fastcat/index.md

 {{ figure(src="fastcat.svg") }}

 Lots of people asked me to write another piece about the internals of well-known Unix commands.
-Well, actually, nobody asked me, but it makes for a good intro.
+Well, actually, nobody asked, but it makes for a good intro.
 I'm sure you’ve read the previous parts about [`yes`](@/2017/yes/index.md) and [`ls`](@/2018/ls/index.md) &mdash; they are epic.